sodadata/docs/soda-agent/secrets.md

 ## Go further

 * Learn more about [Soda Agent basic concepts]({% link soda-agent/basics.md %}).
-* Add a [new data source]({% link soda-cloud/add-datasource.md %}) in Soda Cloud that accesses your data source via a Soda Agent.
-* Consider completing the [Enable end-user data quality testing]({% link soda/quick-start-end-user.md %}) guide for more context around setting up a new data source and creating a new agreement.
 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />